chrisdone/website/hakyll/posts/things-ive-changed-my-mind-on.markdown

 ---
 date: 2022-12-20
 title: Things I've changed my mind about
-description:
+description: Rundown of things I've changed my mind about to round up Covid until 2022
 author: Chris Done
 tags: haskell
 ---

 Here's a small blog post to end 2022.
-I've put together a list of things I've changed my mind about over the past few years.
+I've put together a list of things I've changed my mind about over the past few years, since the before times.
 I'm likely to flesh out each of these in future posts.

 Things I’ve changed my mind about: